Don’t let Digital Porch Pirates Ruin the Holidays

 In 2021, the White House issued an executive order that pressed the Consumer Financial Protection Bureau (CFPB) to finalize rulemaking on Section 1033 of the Dodd-Frank Act, the legal basis for Open Banking and Open Finance.
 The CFPB shared an advance notice of proposed rulemaking in late 2020 to guide how it might most efficiently and effectively develop regulations to implement Section 1033 of the Dodd-Frank Act, which provides for consumer rights to access financial records.
 Next steps include a SBREFA panel to elicit feedback from a panel of small businesses on potential impacts of proposed regulation.

-At the same time, the CFPB recently announced it will use a 2010 legal authority to supervise non-bank companies that “pose risk” to consumers in an effort to “level the playing field” between banks and nonbanks.
+At the same time, the CFPB announced it will use a 2010 legal authority to supervise non-bank companies that “pose risk” to consumers in an effort to “level the playing field” between banks and nonbanks.
 Supervisory determinations will likely focus on individual neobanks, ‘Buy Now, Pay Later’ companies, ‘super-apps’, and big tech.

 In 2020, the OCC released new risk management guidance on third-party relationships, specifically called out screen scraping.
 The guidance calls on supervised banks to conduct governance over aggregators who employ credential-based scraping to collect customer data regardless of whether or not the aggregator has a contractual relationship with the bank.